-Will the Ward Nurses teach me how to care for my catheter?
+Will I be taught to care for my catheter?

-Yes.
-The ward nurses will show you how to empty your catheter bag before you go home and give you a catheter care leaflet.
-They will advise you on how to take care of the catheter overnight and what to do if any problems occur.
-You may experience bypassing, this is when urine leaks down the side of the catheter, it can be helped by drinking plenty of fluids such as a glass of water or squash hourly.
-If this persists you may need a catheter washout.
-They will also give you a small supply of spare bags and extra supplies will be ordered if necessary and delivered to your house.
+Yes, you will be shown how to empty your catheter bag of urine before you go home.
+They will advise you on how to take care of the catheter and what to do if any problems occur.
+They will also give you a small supply of spare bags and extra supplies will be delivered to your home if necessary.
+A referral will also be made to your local district nursing team.